President’s Postdoc Program

 The Georgia Tech Community

 Georgia Tech is a top-ranked public research university situated in the heart of Atlanta, a diverse and vibrant city with great economic and cultural strengths.
 The Institute is a member of the University System of Georgia, the Georgia Research Alliance, and the Association of American Universities.
-Georgia Tech prides itself in its high-quality student body, faculty focus on excellence, outstanding staff, technology resources, interdisciplinary culture, and commitment to diversity, equity, and inclusion (DEI).
+Georgia Tech prides itself on its technological resources, collaborations, high-quality student body, and its commitment to building an outstanding and diverse community of learning, discovery, and creation.
+We strongly encourage applicants whose values align with our institutional values, as outlined in our Strategic Plan.
+These values include academic excellence, diversity of thought and experience, inquiry and innovation, collaboration and community, and ethical behavior and stewardship.

 A student engaging in research.